Monkestation/monke-wiki/jobs/engineering/guide-to-construction.md

 - Set it to walls, windows, floors, whatever you desire.
 - Click to build.
 Watch your matter consumption.
 Refill with **iron or glass**.
 You may also make matter cartridges to some extent.

-Now that the easy way, and now the hard way.
+Now that the easy way, and now the hard way

+## Floors
+- If there is a neighboring tile that is still a valid floor, you can simply place a **floor tile** in the empty space without girders and a floor will be placed.
+Otherwise, use **iron rods** then **floor tile**.

+## Walls

 You'll need the following: